knol3j/hashnhedge/site/content/posts/2025/08/announcing-the-acquisition-of-capitaliseai-bringing-nocode-t/index.md

   description: ""
   keywords: ["news", "markets", "brief"]
 ---
-Here is the news brief:  **Headline** Kraken Acquires Capitalise.ai for Trading Automation  **Summary Meta Description** Kraken, a leading cryptocurrency exchange, has acquired Capitalise.ai to integrate no-code trading automation capabilities into its Kraken Pro platform.
-The acquisition aims to enhance user experience and increase efficiency in trading operations.  **Key Points**  * Kraken acquires Capitalise.ai to bring no-code trading automation to its Kraken Pro platform * Integration will enable users to create custom trading strategies without coding knowledge * Move marks a significant enhancement for professional traders on the platform  **Takeaways with Analysis**  1.
-The acquisition highlights Kraken's commitment to expanding its offerings and improving user experience.
-2. No-code trading automation is becoming increasingly relevant in the industry, allowing non-technical users to participate more effectively.  **Sources** https://blog.kraken.com/news/capitalise-ai
+**Headline** Kraken Acquires Capitalise.ai for No-CODE Trading Automation  **Meta Description** Kraken Pro users will soon gain access to no-code trading automation capabilities after the exchange's acquisition of Capitalise.ai.
+The deal aims to enhance user experience and efficiency in trading operations.  **Key Points**  * Kraken has acquired Capitalise.ai, a company specializing in no-code trading automation solutions. * No-code trading automation enables users to create custom trading strategies without extensive programming knowledge. * Integration with Kraken Pro is expected to improve user experience and efficiency in trading operations. * The acquisition supports Kraken's mission to provide innovative and accessible cryptocurrency trading services.  **Short Takeaways**  1.  **Enhanced User Experience**: By incorporating no-code trading automation into Kraken Pro, users will be able to streamline their trading activities without needing extensive technical expertise.
+2.  **Competitive Advantage**: This strategic move positions Kraken as a leader in the cryptocurrency exchange market by offering cutting-edge solutions to its customers.  **Sources** https://blog.kraken.com/news/capitalise-ai